LachlanMatt/Comp3850GenesisCare/README.md

 The short term plans/goals of the projects are:
 * Implement a document scanner to increase the range of images the system can successfully process
    * OnlineDocScanner.py is a (low-efficacy) implementation of this
-* Implement Docker integration to allow for easier deployment and development of the API
+* Implement Docker integration to allow for easier deployment and development of the API (done)
    * https://www.docker.com/
    * https://hub.docker.com/search?q=&type=edition&offering=community
 * Expand medical dictionary for brand and chemical names through the use of the PBS